 February is also a great time to grab your secateurs, loppers and saws and get pruning.

-We know you adore wisteria, due to their long colourful cascades of flowers.
-If you don’t have one in your garden yet, the best time to plant wisteria is in autumn or spring.
+We know you adore wisteria due to its long colourful cascades of flowers.
+If you don’t have one in your garden yet, autumn or spring is the best time to plant wisteria.
 If you already have one and didn’t prune it in January, make sure to do it before the end of February.

-If you have grapevines, you know that the main pruning time is late in November or throughout December.
-If you haven’t pruned your grapevies yet, do it as soon as possible, or there is a greater chance to weaken the plants and cause the vine to bleed sap.
-You need to shorten last year’s fruited shoots to encourage new growth.
+If you have grapevines, you know that the primary pruning time is late in November or throughout December.
+However, if you haven’t pruned your grapevines yet, do it as soon as possible, or there is a greater chance to weaken the plants and cause the vine to bleed sap.
+Also, it would be best if you shortened last year’s fruited shoots to encourage new growth.

 Trim and prune your winter-flowering plants and shrubs (such as jasmine, heathers and mahonia) to encourage growth for next winter’s blooms and prevent plants from becoming leggy.

-Avoid pruning of shrubs that bloom after mid-summer (such as caryopteris, fuchsia, perovskia, spiraea japonica), as it may lead to frost damage of new shoots.
+Avoid pruning shrubs that bloom after mid-summer (such as caryopteris, fuchsia, perovskia, spiraea japonica), as it may lead to frost damage new shoots.

-Late winter is also a good time to hard prune coloured-stemmed shrubs (such as cornus, salix cultivars and rubus) by cutting them down to their bases and to coppice some trees (such as eucalyptus, cercis, paulownia, cotinus and catalpa).
+Late winter is also an excellent time to hard prune coloured-stemmed shrubs (such as Cornus, salix cultivars and rubus) by cutting them down to their bases and to coppice some trees (such as eucalyptus, Cercis, paulownia, cotinus and catalpa).

-Finish with the winter-pruning of fruit trees and soft fruits (such as apple trees, pear trees, autumn raspberries, gooseberries, redcurrants and blackcurrants).
-Don’t prune your plums, cherries and apricots trees until summer to avoid silver leaf disease.
+Finish with the winter pruning of fruit trees and soft fruits (such as apple trees, pear trees, autumn raspberries, gooseberries, redcurrants and blackcurrants).
+To avoid silver leaf disease, don’t prune your plums, cherries, and apricots trees until summer.